Jadranka Savić

 Jadranka Savić (born 24 November 1972) is a former Yugoslav and Bosnian female basketball player.
 She represented Bosnia and Herzegovina at the 1999 EuroBasket for Women in Poland.

 She played shooting guard for ŽKK Jedinstvo from Tuzla, and between 2005–2006 for French team Challes-les-Eaux Basket.
-She currently works at here hometown club ŽKK Jedinstvo as a couch for youth basketball players.
+She currently works at here hometown club ŽKK Jedinstvo as a coach for youth basketball players.